NQRLabs/Apoculus/README.md

 Apoculus runs entirely in your browser.
 No data is uploaded to any server:
 - ✅ All images and text stay on your device
 - ✅ No tracking or analytics
-- ✅ No external dependencies or CDNs
+- ✅ Works offline after initial load (libraries are cached)
-- ✅ Works offline after initial load
+- ⚠️ Initial load requires CDN access for ONNX Runtime Web and JSZip libraries

 ## License